Your browser is no longer supported

 March 28, 2022 | Research Day 2022

-Victoria College’s annual Research Day will take place on March 28th, 2022.
+Victoria College’s annual Research Day took place on March 28th, 2022.
 Research Day brings together Vic students from all disciplines and provides an opportunity to share your work with fellow students, professors, and the Vic community.
-If you have been conducting research in any discipline, you are encouraged to submit a proposal for a 5-minute virtual presentation on your work.
-All Vic students, and any students enrolled in Victoria College programs, are eligible to participate.

 How Research Day will work: The event will take place remotely from 11:00am-4:00pm over ZOOM.
 Successful applicants will be given a 5-minute time slot to share their work using appropriate visual or video aids to explain their research.
 Presentations should be aimed at a general audience and must not exceed the 5-minute time limit.